All posts

 13Total number of prefixes 1

-The route received by R1 was then installed in the RIB.
+The route received by R1 is then installed into the RIB.

 1R1#show ip route bgp